santiment/academy/src/docs/metrics/active-deposits/index.md

 ### Deposit Transactions

-Deposit transactions metric shows the total number of all **incoming and outcoming transactions** involving deposit addresses on a particular day for `deposit_transactions` and for a particlar 5 minutes interval for `deposit_transactions_5m`.
+Deposit transactions metric shows the total number of all **incoming and outgoing transactions** involving deposit addresses on a particular day for `deposit_transactions` and for a particular 5-minute interval for `deposit_transactions_5m`.

 As such, this metric accounts for both user-to-exchange transactions: